-The City shall require in its request for proposals that each proposal to be submitted:

-(1) Shall include:

-- Information relating to the experience of the proposer on the basis of which said proposer purports to be qualified to carry out all work required by a proposed contract; - The ability of the proposer to secure adequate financing; b.

-Proposals for project staffing, implementation of work tasks, and the carrying out of all responsibilities required by a C. proposed contract;

-(2) Language clearly identifying and specifying all elements of cost which would become charges to the City, in whichever form, in return for the fulfillment by the proposer of all tasks and responsibilities established by the request for the proposal for the full lifetime of a proposed contract, including, as appropriate, but not limited to, (i) the cost of purchase or lease of equipment, (ii) the cost of design, installation, operation, management, and maintenance of any system, and (iii) the cost of any services performed by proposer; and with this section.

-Shall include such other information as the City may determine to have (3) a material bearing on its ability to evaluate any proposal in accordance
+- (d) The City shall require in its request for proposals that each proposal to be submitted: - (1) Shall include: - a.
+Information relating to the experience of the proposer on the basis of which said proposer purports to be qualified to carry out all work required by a proposed contract; - b.
+The ability of the proposer to secure adequate financing; - c.
+Proposals for project staffing, implementation of work tasks, and the carrying out of all responsibilities required by a proposed contract; - (2) Language clearly identifying and specifying all elements of cost which would become charges to the City, in whichever form, in return for the fulfillment by the proposer of all tasks and responsibilities established by the request for the proposal for the full lifetime of a proposed contract, including, as appropriate, but not limited to, (i) the cost of purchase or lease of equipment, (ii) the cost of design, installation, operation, management, and maintenance of any system, and (iii) the cost of any services performed by proposer; and - (3) Shall include such other information as the City may determine to have a material bearing on its ability to evaluate any proposal in accordance with this section.